Short Cuts: Plot

-A fleet of helicopters sprays for medflies, revealing all the characters along their flight path.
-Dr. Ralph Wyman and wife, Marian, meet couple, Stuart and Claire Kane–an out-of-work salesman and a party clown respectively–at Zoe Trainer's cello concert and make a spontaneous Sunday dinner date.
+The film begins with a fleet of helicopters spraying for medflies, which brings various characters together along the flight path.

-Marian's sister, Sherri, is married to philandering cop Gene, who carelessly hides his affair with Betty Weathers.
-Betty is divorcing one of the helicopter pilots, Stormy.
-Waitress Doreen Piggot is married to alcoholic limo driver, Earl.
+Dr. Ralph Wyman and his wife, Marian, meet Stuart Kane, an unemployed salesman, and his wife Claire, a party clown, at a concert Zoe Trainer performs on cello.
+They impulsively decide to have a Sunday dinner date.
+Meanwhile, Marian's sister, Sherri, is married to a cheating cop named Gene Shepard, who is having an affair with Betty Weathers, while Betty is divorcing one of the helicopter pilots, Stormy.

-Television commentator Howard Finnigan lives with wife, Anne, and their young son, Casey, next door to Zoe and her mother, cabaret singer Tess.
-Their pool cleaner is Jerry Kaiser, whose wife, Lois, works from home as a phone sex operator, talking to men while tending their children.
-Jerry and Lois are friends with Doreen's daughter, Honey, and her husband, Bill, who works as a makeup artist.
+Among the other characters are Doreen Piggot, a waitress married to an alcoholic limo driver named Earl, and television commentator Howard Finnigan and his wife, Anne, who live next door to Zoe and her mother, Tess, a jazz singer.
+Jerry Kaiser, the pool cleaner, is married to Lois, who works from home as a phone sex operator.
+Jerry and Lois are friends with Honey, Doreen's daughter, and her husband Bill Bush, a makeup artist.